Hospital Inpatient Palliative Care Program Design

 Needs Assessment

-Engage stakeholders—patients and families, organizational leadership, referrers, and financial partners—to guide program design.
+Engage partners—patients and families, organizational leadership, referrers, and financial partners—to guide program design.

 Evaluating patient need, service requirements, and stakeholder priorities for the inpatient program.